-What is Link Building & HOW IS IT USED BY AN SEO AGENCY?
+What is Link Building & HOW DOES AN SEO AGENCY USE IT?

 Inbound links to your website have been the backbone of search engine optimization for a long time.
-Ever since Google cofounder Larry Page invented PageRank back in the late ’90s, links, and link building have been the primary way that the Google search engine has determined it's rankings.
-Twenty-plus years later, getting high-quality inbound links to your website is still an important element in any SEO campaign.
-The need to understand and implement high-quality link building campaigns is essential if you're going to compete online, and that isn't going to change any time soon.
+Ever since Google cofounder Larry Page invented PageRank back in the late 90s, links and link building strategies have been the primary way that Google determines its rankings.
+Twenty-plus years later, high-quality inbound links to your website are still critical in any SEO campaign.
+Understanding and implementing high-quality link building campaigns is essential if you're going to compete online, and that isn't going to change any time soon.

 Definition of link building

 Link building is the process of acquiring hyperlinks from other websites back to your own.
-To the search engines, links are like up-votes for your website.
-The more positive votes, the better your site will do in search.
-Search engines use hyperlinks to crawl between the individual pages on your website, and they will crawl the links between various websites.
-Search engines keep track of the number of links to your site, and give you a score called PageRank, which influences your SEO health.
+According to search engines, links are like up-votes for your website.
+The more positive votes, the better your site will perform in search engine results.
+Search engines use hyperlinks to crawl between the individual pages on your website and between various websites.
+They keep track of the number of links to your site and give you a score called PageRank, which influences your SEO health.

 How Link Building Started

-When Larry Page developed Google’s PageRank algorithm, each hyperlink back to your website acted as a vote of confidence for that page.
-This was groundbreaking stuff, and it meant that Google could look at more than just your website's content in order to determine which site should rank where in their search index.
+When Larry Page developed Google’s PageRank algorithm, each hyperlink to your website was like a vote of confidence for that page.
+At the time, this was groundbreaking stuff!
+It meant that Google could look at more than just your website's content to determine which site should rank in their search index.

-The premise was that websites will naturally recommend high-quality resources to their readers.
-For example, a site with content about Search Engine Optimization would link to tools that are commonly used by SEO Agencies.
-It was so effective because it was based upon the idea that a link could be seen as a vote of confidence about a website.
-Bad sites would get links if they didn't deserve to, and good sites would.
-The theory is that when someone links to another website, they are effectively saying it is a good resource.
-Otherwise, they wouldn't link to it.
-Much in the same way that you wouldn't send a friend to a bad hotel.
+The premise was that websites naturally recommend high-quality resources to their readers.
+For example, a site with content about search engine optimization would link to helpful tools and resources from SEO agencies.
+The theory was that when someone links to another website, they are effectively saying it is a good resource.
+Otherwise, they wouldn't link to it, much like you wouldn't send a friend to a lousy hotel.

-Every page on your website and every keyword that is used is like a mini-popularity contest, vying for Google's recognition.
-Usually, the top spots in Google's index go-to sites that have collected the most inbound links to their content from relevant websites.
+Every page and keyword on your website were like participants in a mini-popularity contest, vying for Google's recognition.
+Usually, the top spots in Google's index go to sites that have collected the most inbound links to their content from relevant websites.

 Good LInks & Bad links

-However, Google is smart, and they realized that SEO agencies would quickly reverse engineer their algorithm and create farms of links that they could direct other own websites and their client's websites.
-So Google needed to create a system where only good, relevant links counted.
-At one point, Google encouraged website owners to garner links from directory websites, however, later when the process because abused, the rolled out a series of updates that reduced the value which these links passed back to a website.
+However, Google is smart.
+They realized that sly SEO agencies would reverse engineer their algorithm and create farms of links directed to their client's websites.
+So, Google needed to create a system where only quality links counted.
+At one point, they encouraged website owners to garner links from directory websites.
+But when tricky SEO companies abused the process, Google rolled out a series of updates that reduced the value that directory links passed back to a website.

-Therefore, they designed the PageRank system to give every backlink a different score.
-Backlinks from relevant, well-respected websites would have positive impacts.
-Backlinks from link farms or non-relevant sources would have a negative impact on your ranking.
+As a result, Google designed the PageRank system to give every backlink a different score.
+Backlinks from relevant, well-respected websites would have a positive impact on your ranking.
+Backlinks from link farms or non-relevant sources would have a negative effect.

-- Good backlinks: These links come from websites in your field which contain the same kind of content that you do.
+- Good backlinks: These links come from websites in your field that contain the same relevant content as your site.

-- Neutral backlinks: Links from unrelated websites don’t do you any good as their website's content does not relate to your keywords.
-Sometimes these links may use the "nofollow" attribute.
+- Neutral backlinks: Links from unrelated websites don’t do you any good because the content does not relate to your keywords.
+Sometimes, these links may use the "nofollow" attribute.
 Learn more about no-follow links in our What is SEO? blog post.

-- Bad backlinks: Links the originate from link farms, spam sites, or otherwise nefarious sites known to sell links.
-These low-quality links can actually cause your site to drop in your rankings.
+- Bad backlinks: Links that originate from link farms, spam sites, or otherwise nefarious sites known to sell links.
+These low-quality links can actually cause your site's rankings to drop.

-An SEO link building campaign is a process of actively trying to increase links that your website has.
-A successful SEO link building campaign will always rely on creating and promoting assets that are deemed high enough quality in which they will garner a link back to your website on their own merits.
-These assets can take any number of forms, but will normally fit into one of the following categories.
+An SEO link building campaign actively works to increase links to your website.
+These campaigns will always rely on creating and promoting high-quality assets aimed to garner links on their own merits.
+These assets can take any number of forms but will often fit into one of the following categories:

 - People & Profiles